Updated for 2017!

 Today’s Disney life lesson?
 Teach Your Kids to Save Their Money

-There is always a nicer motel room tempting us from just around the corner, a more expensive meal, and a bigger gold Mickey Mouse bracelet waiting for us in Downtown Disney’s “World of Disney” store.
+There is always a nicer motel room tempting us from just around the corner, a more expensive meal, and a bigger gold Mickey Mouse bracelet waiting for us in Disney Springs’ “World of Disney” store.
 Jewelry at WDW tends to taunt me from the case; surely I can’t be the only one hearing the voices in my head?!
 (Buy me…) Vacations are expensive, and it takes a lot of money to fund your Disney dreams.

 But do kids know this?